chibijuod-ux/terraform-checkov-demo/README.md

   quick share, a debugging session) and never locked back down.
 - **An open SSH ingress rule (`0.0.0.0/0` on port 22)** allows any host on the internet to attempt to connect to port 22 on the associated instance.
-  Combined with a weak password or an exposed key, this is a direct path to compromise; even without a successful login, it invites constant automated scanning and brute-force traffic.
+  Combined with a weak password or an exposed key, this invites constant automated scanning and brute-force traffic.
-- **Missing encryption at rest** means that if bucket data is ever exposed or accessed outside the intended path (misconfigured policy, compromised credentials), there's no additional layer protecting the underlying data.
+- **Missing encryption at rest** means that if bucket data is ever exposed or accessed outside the intended path (misconfigured policy, compromised credentials), there's no additional layer protecting the data.

 This project treats policy-as-code scanning as a way to catch these classes of misconfiguration automatically, before they reach a running environment,